SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **OrderScreen Enhancements:** Added user name and email in the Shipping section and included status messages for delivery and payment in OrderScreen.

+## Recent Updates

+- **Order Endpoints and OrderScreen Integration:** Updated backend order URL patterns and views for improved error handling and status updates, and enhanced the OrderScreen component to display user shipping details and payment/delivery statuses.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: